jsaless/static-website-on-amazon-s3/README.md

 Deploying your static website on Amazon S3 is a cost-effective solution that is often cheaper than a traditional hosting provider.
 However we can optimize the availability, security, and reliability of our site using other services to complement this solution.

 Here we will create an Amazon S3 bucket to hold a static website files and put Amazon CloudFront distribution to serve the website globally.
 Amazon Route 53 will manage the resolution of your domain by setting records, and AWS Certificate Manager will provide a valid SSL/TLS certificate for your domain name.
-The creation of all this will be made through AWS CloudShell/CLI

 ### Services used
-- AWS CloudShell/CLI
 - Amazon S3
 - CloudFront
 - Route53